ernestoherrerab/py_nw_automation/ReadMe.md

 ### SDWAN Ops Prisma Access Tunnels Provisioning

-Currently there is only support for single router connected to one ISP and dual routers connected to a single ISP each.

 1. Enter the vManage credentials

-2. Enter input data: Site code, Region and Location as specified in the provided link, tunnel IP/prefix on the SDWAN side - must belong to 10.253.0.0/23
+2. Enter input data: Site code, Region and Location as specified in the provided link.

 ## Documentation